Top Takeaways From This Post

 Anyone wishing to set up their own business in Germany must deal with the formal framework right at the beginning.
 This includes, above all, the question of the tax status: Are you a Freiberufler (Freelancer) or Gewerbe in Germany?
 Let’s see how the distinction is made in German tax law.

-When you become self-employed in Germany, you either run a business as a trader or work in a so-called liberal profession as a freelancer.
+When you become self-employed in Germany, you either run a business as a trader or work in a liberal profession as a freelancer.
 It is important to distinguish between Gewerbe and freelancer in Germany, as there are some special features that apply to the liberal professions.

 This is not always easy and the final decision is made by the tax office (Finanzamt), which classifies the self-employment on the basis of certain criteria.
 The classification also decides, for example, whether an entrepreneur must pay trade tax (Gewerbesteuer) or not.

 What are the differences between a Freiberufler or Gewerbe in Germany?
 This post attempts to answer the most important questions.

 But first, here is a glossary of the most important and frequently used German terminologies in this post.